 Wind and solar production cost will be modeled at $0/MWh in the economic analysis.
 ERCOT will review available sources for fuel price forecast for the 2018 RTP, these sources include but are not limited to the Energy Information Agency’s (EIA) Current Annual Energy Outlook (AEO), SNL, and NYMEX etc. ERCOT will also review available sources for emission cost for the 2018 RTP, these sources include but are not limited to SNL, EPA etc.

+Distributed Generators

+Distributed generators identified in the SSWG start cases as a negative Load are assumed to be unavailable for the reliability cases and will be modeled offline.

 Demand

 The load in the RTP cases is organized and evaluated by weather zones.
 The RTP summer peak reliability cases will use a weather zone non-coincidental peak forecast.
 The load in the reliability cases will be set per the methodology detailed in the in Planning Guide Section 3.1.7.
 A boundary threshold of 5% will be used to compare the SSWG load forecast with the ERCOT 90th percentile load forecast.
 The minimum load cases will use the load from the minimum load SSWG base cases.